Frequently Asked Questions

 Is Whitworth's MBA program accredited?

 Yes.
 Whitworth University is accredited by the Northwest Commission on Colleges and Universities.
-The Whitworth School of Business is currently engaged in the accreditation process of the Association to Advance Collegiate Schools of Business (AACSB).
-Current status: Whitworth's eligibility application has been accepted.
+The Whitworth University School of Business is also a member of the Association to Advance Collegiate Schools of Business (AACSB) and is working to achieve AACSB accreditation.

 Do I need to purchase my own books and materials for the MBA?

 Yes.
 Students will have the opportunity to order materials that suit their learning style and budget, whether e-book, rental or used.
 For classes using customized textbooks, Whitworth will provide a convenient student portal where students can order directly from the vendor.